paradime-io/social-media-data-modeling-challenge/README.md

 - *`performance_score`* = 0.3x `total` + 0.2x `top100_count` + 0.2x `top10_count` + 0.15x `avg_top100_rank` + 0.15x `max_rank`

-As the definition of performance is highly variable depending on criteria, I shifted the weights around to create two performance score variants - one skewing toward consistency, and the other skewing toward peaks - since I was curious how that would impact results.
+As the definition of performance is highly variable depending on criteria, I shifted the weights around to create two performance score variants - one skewing toward consistency, and the other skewing toward peaks - since I was curious how that would affect results.

 - *`consistency_score`* = 0.1x `total` + 0.5x `top100_count` + 0.1x `top10_count` + 0.2x `avg_top100_rank` + 0.1x `max_rank`
 - *`peak_score`* = 0.1x `total` + 0.1x `top100_count` + 0.35x top10_count + 0.1x `avg_top100_rank` + 0.35x `max_rank`

-**I performed this calculation twice, once on totals and monthly rankings based on the number of viral views and a second time based on the number of viral videos.** Because viral views and viral video count measure reach in different ways, I was interested in understanding how this would impact the results.
+**I performed the *`performance_score`* calculation twice, once on totals and monthly rankings based on the number of viral views and a second time based on the number of viral videos.** Because viral views and viral video count measure reach in different ways, I was interested in understanding how this would impact the results.
 This is where the performance calculation macro came in handy.

 The idea behind this scoring method is that measuring performance requires context beyond gross stats and using leaderboard rankings help account for other factors like competitive dynamics.